google/WebFundamentals/src/content/en/updates/News/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android.markdown

   - webapp
   - install
 ---
-We recently enhanced the Add to Homescreen function in Chrome which allows users to add your Web App to their home screen with the addition of the standards-based "[web app manifest](http://updates.html5rocks.com/2014/11/Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android)".
+We recently enhanced the Add to Home Screen function in Chrome which allows users to add your Web App to their home screen with the addition of the standards-based "[web app manifest](http://updates.html5rocks.com/2014/11/Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android)".
-The manifest gives you extra control over the Add to Homescreen experience, allowing you to tell the browser what to launch, how to launch your app (fullscreen or in a browser window) and how it should appear to users on the home screen.
+The manifest gives you extra control over the Add to Home Screen experience, allowing you to tell the browser what to launch, how to launch your app (fullscreen or in a browser window) and how it should appear to users on the home screen.

-This improved things for users, but the ability to Add to Homescreen is still hidden behind a menu, meaning that your apps still aren't as discoverable as they should be.
-To increase the chance of a user adding their app to the home screen a developer would have to try and guess if the site was already running as an Added to Homescreen app and if not, then tactically decide to give them an overlay that asked them to work around our poor UX.
+This improved things for users, but the ability to Add to Home Screen is still hidden behind a menu, meaning that your apps still aren't as discoverable as they should be.
+To increase the chance of a user adding their app to the home screen a developer would have to try and guess if the site was already running as an Added to Home Screen app and if not, then tactically decide to give them an overlay that asked them to work around our poor UX.
 This isn't great for users, and it is not good for developers.